 - Attention to residents' medical care: Many long-term nursing care residents take medications administered by licensed or certified staff.
 Medical neglect is a facility's failure to provide medical treatment for known conditions or obtain appropriate medical exams to diagnose and treat suspected conditions.

 - Failing to answer assistance calls or otherwise respond to resident's needs promptly

 Signs of nursing home neglect include residents who appear dirty, wear soiled clothing, appear under- or over-medicated, or appear inadequately fed or hydrated.

 Nursing Home Abuse

-- Physical abuse, such as hitting, slapping, punching, or grabbing a resident.
+- Physical abuse: Hitting, slapping, punching, or grabbing a resident

-- Sexual abuse, which includes any sexual activity to which the resident has not consented.
+- Sexual abuse: Any sexual activity to which the resident has not consented

-- Physical or chemical restraints to keep a resident in one place or sedated.
+- Physical or chemical restraints: Staff could use these to keep a resident in one place or sedated.
 Often, the staff uses these restraints under the guise of enhancing the safety of residents who are known to wander away or exhibit out-of-control behavior.
 However, federal nursing home laws grant residents the right to be free from restraint.